 On November 21, 1996, a search team from the private research firm Intersal, Inc., operating under a permit from the N.C.
-Department of Cultural Resources (NCDCR) found a cluster of cannon and anchors on the seabed near historic Beaufort Inlet.
+Department of Natural and Cultural Resources found a cluster of cannon and anchors on the seabed near historic Beaufort Inlet.

 The site was listed on the National Register of Historic Places in 2004.